lblebasheer/ebpf-ldms/producers/fslatency/README.md

 ### Aggregation and the Ring Buffer

-Within each 1s aggregation window, per-prefix statistics are accumulated in a BPF array map (`FSLATENCYSTATS`) entirely in the kernel:
+Within each 1s aggregation window, per-prefix statistics are accumulated in a BPF array map for each of the traced functions.
+This happens entirely in the kernel.
+Stats collected are.

 - **min latency** (ns)
 - **max latency** (ns)